 - You don’t need to spend an arm and a leg on one.
 Especially if you’re planning on buying a one piece that you’re only going to wear during the pregnancy.
 ASOS, Old Navy, and Target has tons of options that won’t break the bank.
 Or if you’re planning on getting a bikini, you have even more affordable options (Rainbow and Live Love Bikini are two of them).

 Also, don’t forget about the cover-ups.
-Aside from belly and chest, my butt definitely grew in size during the pregnancy.
+Aside from belly and chest, my tush definitely grew in size during the pregnancy.
 And although I’m pretty comfortable baring my belly, for some reason I feel like my booty needs a lil’ more coverage.
 Oh, and husband’s oversized chambray shirts totally counts as coverups too!

 Need some more maternity swimsuit inspo?
 Here are some of my favorites: